astar-ai/pdi/README.md

 The third trackbar 'Threshold' is used to adjust the field of view of the camera.

 #### 5.2 'Panorama 3D Scene' OpenGL window
-Mouse button: left drag - rotate, middle drage - pan, middle scroll: zoom, right drag: zoom
+Mouse button: left drag - rotate, middle drag - pan, middle scroll: zoom, right drag: zoom

 #### 5.3 Exit
 Press 'q' or 'Esc' key on the 'Fisheye Image' window to exit.